Wave Propagation Part 1

 3. Conclusion

 We could have gone much far considering particles with different masses and other scenarios like "what happens if there is friction?", but for the original goal of studying longitudinal wave propagation there wont be different masses.
-What we should do next is try to solve this problem for 3 particles chained together, and then, try to expand for t\(N\) particles.
+What we should do next is try to solve this problem for 3 particles chained together, and then, try to expand for t

 In any case I'm thinking on bringing up an animation of the problem we just solved maybe using something like manim.
 If I figure out a nifty way of hosting the gifts that would be cool.